Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 date: '2020-08-24'
 ---

-Two months ago I posted an article detailing why I think that [Unit Testing is Overrated](/blog/unit-testing-is-overrated), which seemed to resonate quite a lot with readers, prompting very involved and interesting discussions.
-And although most commentators mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.
+Two months ago I published an article detailing why I think that [Unit Testing is Overrated](/blog/unit-testing-is-overrated), which seemed to resonate quite a lot with readers, prompting very involved and interesting discussions.
+And although most commenters mainly shared their personal experiences, a few have also voiced criticism of the way some arguments were presented.

 In particular, one person mentioned that the drawbacks I've described, especially those pertaining to abstractions and mocking, are really just a byproduct of object-oriented programming and its inherent flaws.
 Had my example been designed with functional principles in mind, many of the outlined problems would never have surfaced.

 More specifically, the suggested solution was to refactor the presented class hierarchy by extracting the pure business logic away from the rest of the code.
 Getting rid of the impure dependency eliminates the need for mocking, which in turn simplifies unit testing.

-This exact approach was actually mentioned in later parts of the post as well, albeit in a slightly different context.
-Although it does make isolated testing easier for that particular code sample, it doesn't invalidate the main issues raised by the article.
+This is a valid approach, and it does work well in that particular example due to how the code is structured.
+However, it's not a universal solution and, while it does help with some immediate challenges of unit testing, it does not invalidate the broader issues raised by the article.

 That said, I also think that the underlying principle of code separation based on purity is very important and often overlooked.
-When used correctly, it can guide software design, providing benefits in terms of readability, portability and, as mentioned, unit testing.
+When used correctly, it can guide software design, providing benefits in terms of readability, portability and, as mentioned, testing.

 Depending on whom you ask, this principle may have different names, such as [functional core & imperative shell](https://destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell), [impure-pure-impure sandwich](https://blog.ploeh.dk/2017/02/02/dependency-rejection), and some others.
 And while most developers seem to agree on its value, there's still some misunderstanding remaining as to how it's applied beyond simple academic examples.